 What are the 3 types of expenses in your budget?

-If you’re wondering what are the 3 types of expenses and how do I make sense of them, then this guide is for you.
-I’ll explain what each one is, give some examples, and teach you how to manage them in your spending plan.
+In this post, I’ll go into detail about what each one is, give some examples, and teach you how to manage them in your spending plan.

 What are fixed expenses?

 Fixed expenses are expenses you always have.
 They usually occur monthly, and the amount you pay rarely changes.
-They often include a contract, agreement, or legal obligation to pay them and it may take a little work to get out of them.
+Of the three categories of expense, these are often attached to a contract, agreement, or legal obligation.

-A few good examples of fixed expenses are:
+A few good examples of this type of expenditure are:

 - Mortgage or rent payment